Click here for Copyright Form APAD

 Single print issue subscription : Rs 800 [ Including Postal charges ]

-Authors have to deposit processing charges only after manuscript acceptance
+Authors have to deposit processing charges only after post manuscript acceptance

 All articles published in APAD including original articles, review articles, case reports, book review or any matter etc. by authors represent only the opinion or view of the author and do not reflect the any official policy of APADD and AMRI , India .